 - Edamame (cooked and shelled)

-Protein can also be found in some salad dressings if the dressing uses a nut and/or seed butter (ex. tahini, peanut butter) or has nuts and/or seeds blended into it.
+Protein can also be found in salad dressings that use a nut and/or seed butter (ex. tahini, peanut butter) or has nuts and/or seeds blended in.
 I also have a high protein Caesar salad dressing recipe if you’d like to check it out!